Russia Buries Navy Officers Killed In Sub Fire - UrduPoint

 An AFP reporter saw 14 vehicles carrying coffins drive into the cemetery.
 Later, a military salute and the Russian national anthem were heard.

-Dmitry Razmyslov, 38, attended the funeral to pay his respects to one of the seamen -- Dmitry Solovyev -- with whom he studied at a military academy in the late 1980s.
+Dmitry Razmyslov, 38, attended the funeral to pay his respects to one of the seamen -- Dmitry Solovyev -- with whom he studied at a military academy decades ago.

 "I did not know the details of his job.
 It was secret," Razymyslov, who did not go on to have a military career, told AFP.